filecoin-project/FIPs/FIPS/fip-00XX.md

 This change is needed to normalise interactions from EVM smart contracts, Eth accounts, and placeholders with multisigs.
 These actors set `MethodNum = FRC-42("InvokeEVM")` by default when performing outbound calls, including simple value transfers.
+Refer to [FIP-0054] and [FIP-0055] for background.

-Prior to this FIP, built-in multisig and payment channel actors would reject such calls, causing the reversal of a value transfer.
+Prior to this FIP, built-in multisig and payment channel actors would reject such calls, causing the immediate reversal of a value transfer.

 This limitation was first encountered in the wild when deploying a Wrapped FIL (WFIL) token.
-While a multisig can hold WFIL tokens, unwrapping them into the native FIL coin causes a value transfer carrying the above method number to the multisig, which would be rejected.
+While a multisig can hold WFIL tokens, unwrapping them into the native FIL coin causes a value transfer to the multisig, carrying the above method number.
+This would be rejected unconditionally.

 This change also brings multisigs and payment channels in line with the equivalent no-op behaviour implemented for account actors in [FIP-0050].